lcreteig/sacc-tDCS/src/README.md

 Functions or scripts particular to this project:

-* `fixS18.m`: Quick MATLAB script to fix the raw data files for S18. `See data/S18/raw/notes/S18_notes.md` for details.
+* `fixS18.m`: Quick MATLAB script to fix the raw data files for S18.
-* `fixS27.m`: Quick MATLAB script to fix the raw data files for S27. `See data/S27/raw/notes/S27_notes.md` for details.
+* `fixS27.m`: Quick MATLAB script to fix the raw data files for S27.
 * `mni_coords.sh`: BASH shell script that computes MNI coordinates for the frontal eye field coordinates in native space.
-Loads `data/FEF_coords_native.csv` and creates `data/FEF_coords_MNI.csv`.
-Called in the `notebooks/frontal_eye_field.Rmd` R notebook.
+Called in the `notebooks/frontal_eye_field.md` R notebook.
 * `fef_rois.sh`: BASH shell script that creates regions of interest for the frontal eye field of each participant in MNI space.
-Was originally used for visualizing frontal eye field location, but now deprecated in favor of `plot_coords.m` Called in the `notebooks/frontal_eye_field.Rmd` R notebook.
+Was originally used for visualizing frontal eye field location, but now deprecated in favor of `plot_coords.m`.
+Called in the `notebooks/frontal_eye_field.md` R notebook.
 * `plot_coords.m` MATLAB script and function (latter retrieved from <https://github.com/rordenlab/spmScripts/blob/master/nii_coord2spheres.m>) to visualize MNI frontal eye field coordinates of each participant with [Surf Ice](https://www.nitrc.org/projects/surfice/) software.
-Loads `data/FEF_coords_MNI_excl.csv` and creates `data/FEF.node`.
-* `processASC.m`: MATLAB function that extracts saccade measures from the `.asc` files (Eyelink event data; see `data/README.md`).
+* `processASC.m`: MATLAB function that extracts saccade measures from the `.asc` files.
 Called in the main `analysis.m` script.

 # `/bin`